-- And many other questions about monitoring of server resources, web app monitoring, errors tracking, debugging services etc.
+- And many other questions about monitoring of server resources, web app monitoring, errors tracking, debugging services and many related ones.

-Really, a complete list of such questions could be very large.
-And if you need a developer, not for the development of some very simple script or doing a little experiment you should know answers for each of these questions.
-If you do not have an answer on few of such questions you must understand a risk.
-And here you should understand that if you found a developer for a per-hour basis on the service like UpWork the answers for such questions is your competence, it is not developer’s competence.
+A complete list of such questions could be huge.
+Moreover, if you need a developer, not for the development of any simple script or doing a little experiment you should know answers for each of these questions.
+If you do not have an answer on few of such questions, you must understand a risk.
+Moreover, here you should understand that if you found a developer for a per-hour basis on the service like UpWork the answers for such questions is your competence, it is not developer’s competence.

-Let us explain a software developer process in details a bit.
+Let us explain a software development process in details a little bit.
 First of all, we should make some decisions about project’s infrastructure.
-It is an extremely important thing because web project must be accessible online.
-And it is much more important for lean development practices.
-Because we should update public version continuously for getting feedback for modifying the product.
-And this is a cyclic process.
+It is a significant thing because web project must be accessible online.
+Moreover, it is much more critical for lean development practices because we should update public version continuously for getting feedback for modifying the product.
+So this is a cyclic process.
 It means that infrastructure is a necessary part of the development process.

 The infrastructure should provide a solution for the next problems: